DanielLSY1114/18224-Matrix_Calculator-DanielLSY1114/README.md

 10 switches: 8 for data input, 2 for calculation sign input

-2 buttons: 1 for input enter, 1 for output change
+2 active-high buttons: 1 for input enter, 1 for output change

 11 LEDs: 5 for data output, 1 for finish, 1 for error, 4 for index indicator